 Watergate Salad

-Watergate Salad is a vintage pistachio salad recipe made with pistachio pudding, crushed pineapple, marshmallows, and fresh whipped cream (no Cool Whip here).
-This dessert has been making its way into our potlucks and holiday gatherings since 1980.
+Watergate Salad is a simple recipe made from a combination of pistachio pudding mix, crushed pineapple, miniature marshmallows, and fresh whipped cream (no Cool Whip here).
+This easy dessert salad has been making its way into our potlucks and holiday tables since 1980.

-This version of Watergate salad uses fresh whipped cream that has been stabilized so you can make it a day or two ahead of time if needed.
+This version of the pistachio delight uses fresh whipped cream that has been stabilized so you can make it a day or two ahead of time if needed.
 Although it literally takes minutes to prepare so that’s not really necessary.

 WHY IS IT NAMED WATERGATE SALAD?

-Aside from the actual history, my family has a history of this recipe being present at every event since 1980.
-It always seemed to be my sister Shelly’s responsibility to make it and we never could remember what went in it so there were various versions through the years.
+Aside from the actual history, my family has a history of this green fluff being present at every one of our family gatherings since 1980.
+This retro dessert seemed to be my sister Shelly’s responsibility to make it and we never could remember what went in it so there were various versions through the years.
+Like ambrosia salad, it’s fluffy and light with simple ingredients.’

 HOW TO MAKE WATERGATE SALAD